MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 # not()

-In CSS, pseudo-classes are very useful and some of them like mouse related events widely.
+In CSS, pseudo-classes are very useful and some of them like mouse related events widely used.
 For examples,
 * `:hover`
 * `:target`
 * `:active`